otagoedna/eDNA_Workshop_Nov_2019/index.md

 ### Deadlines extended

-We have extended the registration and abstract submission deadlines.
-They are now due by **1 November.**
+We have extended the registration deadline.
+It is now due by **1 November.**

-**Please submit abstracts by 1st November.** You can use the EasyChair website, or just [email me](mailto:hugh.cross@otago.ac.nz).
-Speaking slots are filling up, though, so please let me know ASAP if you would like to present.
-We will do our best to accommodate you.
+**Abstract submission is now closed** We have filled all spaces, but please [email Hugh](mailto:hugh.cross@otago.ac.nz) and we will try to make room.

 **Early bird registration ends 1st November.** [Go to this link](https://events.humanitix.co.nz/environmental-dna-workshop), or head to the [registration page](registration_info.md) for more information.

 **There are limited spaces for Metabarcoding course**, so better to sign up sooner than later.
 We will try to accommodate everyone.

-### Student talks

-We will be having **Lightning Round** presentations of five minute talks, for those who have preliminary or proposed data to present, and do not need the full time.
-Please indicate *Lightning* on your abstract submission or just [email me](mailto:hugh.cross@otago.ac.nz) which format you prefer.
-This is open to anyone.

 ### Conference Dinner